quintalwebsolutions/quintal-oss/packages/monads/README.md

 // `Result` is an explicit part of the function declaration, making it clear to the
 // consumer that this function may error and what kind of errors it might return. function getUniqueItem<T>(items: T[]): Result<T, GetUniqueItemError> {
-  // We do not throw, we return `err()`, allowing for a more straightforward control flow if (items.length === 0) return err('no-items');
+  // We do not throw, we return `err()`, allowing for a control flow that is easier to process if (items.length === 0) return err('no-items');
   if (items.length > 1) return err('too-many-items');
   return ok(items[0]!);